Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Learning Deep Tree-based Retriever

 \subsubsection{Multi-class Cross-entropy Loss}

-TDM and JTM regard the training task as a series of independent node-wise binary classification problems, and binary cross-entropy loss is utilized as the training loss.
-In this way, each node contributes to the training loss individually, resulting in a lack of explicit horizontal competition among nodes within the same layer.
-However, layer-wise retrieval is conducted from the top layer to the bottom layer, requiring a comparison of each candidate in the same layer with every other candidate.
-There is a gap between training and prediction in TDM and JTM.
-To address the above issue, we propose a layer-wise training mode that regards the training task as a multi-class classification problem.
+TDM and JTM formulate the training task as a series of independent node-wise binary classification problems, employing binary cross-entropy as the training loss.
+In this mode, each node contributes to the loss independently, resulting in a lack of explicit horizontal competition among nodes within the same layer.
+However, the inference process involves a top-down, layer-wise retrieval that requires comparison among candidate nodes within each layer.
+This creates a gap between training and prediction in TDM and JTM.
+To bridge this gap, we reformulate the training at each layer as a multi-class classification problem.
+By employing a multi-class cross-entropy loss, we encourage direct competition among nodes within the same layer, which better aligns the training process with inference and ultimately improves retrieval accuracy.

-In the context of this training mode, at layer $j$, which consists of $N_j$ nodes, each node corresponds to a class, and multi-class classification with $N_j$ classes is performed at that layer.
-Given an instance $(u,y)$, we attach a label $z_i^j(u,y)$ to each node $n_i^j$ to indicate whether the node is positive or negative.
-For simplicity, we will omit $u,y$ and use the notation $z_i^j$ in the rest of the paper.
-The positive node can be identified by backtracking from the item $y$'s mapping leaf node to the root node, as demonstrated in TMD and JTM, and the corresponding label will be assigned as $1$, i.e., $z^j_{\delta^j(y)}=1$.
+In our proposed training mode, we treat each layer $j$ as an independent multi-class classification task with $N_j$ classes, where each node corresponds to one class.
+Given an instance $(u,y)$, we attach a label $z_i^j(u,y)$ to each node $n_i^j$ to indicate whether it is positive or negative.
+For simplicity, we will omit $u,y$ and use the notation $z_i^j$ throughout the paper.
+The positive node can be identified by backtracking from the item $y$'s mapping leaf node to the root node, as in TDM and JTM, and the corresponding label will be assigned as $1$, i.e., $z^j_{\delta^j(y)}=1$.
 The remaining $N_j-1$ nodes are the negative nodes with the label $0$.
 The preference model outputs a score for each node, resulting in $N_j$ preference scores for the $j$-th layer, which is tailored for the multi-class classification task with $N_j$ classes.
 For the given instance $(u,y)$, the index of the positive node in layer $j$ is $\delta^j(y)$.
 Then, the training loss at layer $j$, specifically the multi-class cross-entropy loss, is calculated as follows:

-From {Eq. (\ref{eq:multi_cross_entropy_single_layer})}, we can know that all the nodes of layer $j$ contribute to the training loss simultaneously, which relieves the gap between training and prediction.
+As shown in Eq. (\ref{eq:multi_cross_entropy_single_layer}), the loss for a given layer involves all nodes in that layer simultaneously, which mitigates the aforementioned training-inference discrepancy.
 The training loss w.r.t. the whole tree is the sum of the losses for each layer.